JuliaWood1/DH150-UX-Design/assignment04/README.md

 ## Insights from the Interview
-:one:
+:one: Sustainability is normally built in to the shopping method itself.
->
+> The most important aspects of shopping sustainably, according to my user, and buying used and buying local.
+That being said these aspects are normally built into the shopping experience itself rather than specific to certain brands or online stores.
+Therefore, when constructing my online shopping site I should consider the customer's location and show them products in their area to reduce the negative environemntal impact regarding shipping.

-:two:
+:two: Sustainabilty has to be a part of the company's branding for consumers to trust.
->
+> Consumers shopping with sustainability in mind, normally shop from brands they already trust.
+This means if brands are trying to appeal to the environmentally friendly market they should make their sustainability efforts known both on their home page and in their advertisements.

-:three:
+:three: When researching shopping sustainability, users want the information to be concise and reccomendation focused.
->
+> Websites ending in .gov or .edu tend to have a lot of information which can overwhelm the consumer who just wants to find actionable changes they can make in their shopping habits to reduce their carbon footprint.
+This frustration lead my user to gather her information from online blogs where the information is niceely formatted with lists and graphics.

-:four:
+:four: Tailored ads are highly successful!
->
+> This is a no brainer, but the information that users are shown online is individually tailored to them based on their activity.

 ## Reflection

 I am very thankful to my user, Katie Heckart, for participating in this contextual inquiry.
-She is a very environmentally conscious shopper so she provided a lot of valuable informatio regarding the perspective of a consumr who prioritzes sustainability.
+She is a very environmentally conscious shopper so she provided a lot of valuable information regarding the perspective of a consumer who prioritzes sustainability.
 I enjoyed this interview a lot because at it's core a contextual inquiry interview is a conversation.
-Now I will go over the valuable insights Katie provided me.

-First I will talk about areas in my interviewing style where I can improve.
+- my user is on an extreme end of the spectrum, that more people will be gravitating towards over the next several years First I will talk about areas in my interviewing style where I can improve.

 After conducting my contextual inquiry